AlexKhoen1/One-Life-Datapack-Minecraft/README.md

 ### Datapack Function is : Hardcore Mode in Server.

-- If You Die Once, You Can't Respawn!
+- If you die Once, you can't respawn!
-- You Give
+- If you die, you will be given blindness effect.
+- If you die, gamemode survival has been changed to gamemode spectator.
 ---------------------------------------

 ![Mozilla Add-on](https://img.shields.io/amo/v/d?color=red&label=One%20-%20Life%20&style=for-the-badge)